rahuloraj/E-Shoes/README.md

-# Shoekart
+# E-Shoes

-Welcome to Shoekart – where style meets comfort!
+Welcome to E-Shoes – where style meets comfort!
 Shoekart is an e-commerce platform dedicated to buying shoes, built on the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Shoekart not only provides a user-friendly interface for customers to browse and purchase shoes but also includes an admin section for managing products, orders, and users.
 Additionally, it features a secure payment section powered by Stripe.

 ![Shoekart Landing Page](./client/src/Images/readmeImage.png)